Islandora/islandora_fits/README.md

 #### INSTALLATION

-Download and unzip the fits tool which can be found at http://code.google.com/p/fits/.
+Download and unzip the fits tool which can be found at http://code.google.com/p/fits/ (you don't need the extras.zip just the latest version of fits-X.Y.Z.zip).
 Make sure to unzip it into a location where the apache user can get access.
 Navigate to the unpacked fits folder and add executable permissions to fits.sh so the apache user can run the script.
+Clone this module into your drupal modules folder and enable it in drupal to activate automatic technical metadata extraction.

 #### CONFIGURATION